-If the bounds are set for absolute constraints but lin.abs is not given, then the constraints may be inconsistent.
-Perhaps even worse, they may not be inconsistent and give an answer that on the surface seems okay.
+If the bounds are set for net constraints but lin.abs is not given, then the constraints could be inconsistent.
+Even worse and more likely, they may not be inconsistent and give an answer that on the surface seems okay.